 The good news is that back pain related to degenerative changes does not have to be debilitating and negatively affect your life.
 A great first step in finding relief is to educate yourself as a patient and learn about the specific conditions that are often the underlying cause of back pain in older patients.

-Causes of back pain
+Specific causes of back pain

-- Osteoarthritis – the vertebral facet joints, like all joints in the body, are prone to arthritis, which can reduce flexibility and lead to stiffness and soreness in the spine.
+- Osteoarthritis.
+The vertebral facet joints, like all joints in the body, are prone to arthritis, which can reduce flexibility and lead to stiffness and soreness in the spine.

 - Bone spurs.
 These growths are made by the body as a natural healing and stabilizing mechanism, but should they come into contact with a nerve or other soft tissue, back pain can result.

 Treating back pain related to a spine condition